flatcap/vim-piper/README.md

     \ }

-To add your own command, or change the parameters for an existing command, copy the script, above, into your .vimrc (before the call to pathogen).
+To add your own command, or change the parameters for an existing command, copy the script, above, into your `.vimrc`.

 ## Examples